Voldrix/MyTableViewer/README.md

   - Remove a database by clicking on it, then clicking the trash icon in the top right.
 * Click on a table name header to pull and display that table below.
 * Click on a table's column header to sort the table client-side.
-* Right-click (long press on mobile) on a column header to have the database sort the table server-side.
 * Hover over the database name to see the user and hostname.

 The database credential cache is stored in /tmp/MyTableViewer and is readable (0600) only to your webserver user (e.g. www-data).